An adverse selection approach to power pricing: Introduction

 In the sequel, we will consider CRRA utilities, of the type $\gamma ^{-1}c^{\gamma }$, with $\gamma <1$, and we will provide explicit solutions (except in the case $\gamma =0$, or $u( c) =\ln c$).
-The case $ \gamma <0$ reflects the "household" behaviour, where electricity fulfils some basic needs, such as lighting or appliances, and $0$ consumption is not acceptable, while high consumption is not needed.
 The case $0<\gamma <1$ reflects the "industrial" behaviour, where high consumption is the norm, subject to decreasing returns to scale.
+The case $ \gamma <0$ reflects the "household" behaviour, where electricity fulfils some basic needs, such as lighting or appliances, and $0$ consumption is not acceptable, while high consumption is not needed\footnote{In this case the utilities are negative but the analysis is not impacted.
+One can even make them positive by just adding a constant.}.
 Note, however, that in both cases there is a "fallback" option, a substitute to electricity when it becomes too expensive, for instance an alternative energy source, or simply another provider.
-This fallback option is expressed by a reservation utility, which may be constant or vary across Agents.
 Despite the particular structure of the cost function, we are able to solve explicitly the problem at hand.
 We observe that the optimal contract rewrites as the combination of a fixed cost together with two variable costs, proportional to either the electricity consumption or a power function of it.
 This tariff structure happens to be quite simple and quite close to the classical tariff structures offered by most electricity providers.

-Whenever the fallback option is the same for every Agent, we observe as usual in Principal--Agent problems, that the lower end of the market is not covered: the low types (meaning those households who are less dependent on electricity, or those industry users who are less efficient) will not be offered contracts which they are willing to accept, and will have to fall back on the outside option.
+Whenever the fallback option is the same for every Agent, we observe as usual in Principal--Agent problems, that the lower end of the market is not covered: the low types (meaning those households who are less dependent on electricity, or those industry users who are less efficient) will not be offered contracts which they would accept, and will have to fall back on the outside option.
 More interestingly, we are also able to solve explicitly the case where the fallback option of the Agents depends on their type in a concave manner.
 In this case, getting more efficient Agents can be too costly, and the electricity provider may concentrate on the less efficient but less expensive consumers.

-Finally, a remark on the mathematics.
-We will be using $u-$convex analysis, a tool which has been introduced and developed elsewhere, notably by Carlier (see e.g. \cite{carlier2001general}), and which extends classical convex analysis.
-The economic interpretation of the mathematical formulas is straightforward.
-Forgetting for ease of presentation about time dependence, assume Agent $x$ has the separable utility $u( x,c) -p( c) $, as described above, and let the Principal set out a price schedule $p( c) $.
-The maximal utility Agent $x$ derives from this price schedule is